stainless-steel/sqlite/README.md

 }
 ```

-The same example using iterators:
+The same example using cursors:

 ```rust
 use sqlite::Value;